 The general psychology program offers students the opportunity to specialize in one of three concentrations.
 The academic concentration (30 s.h.) is designed to provide the preparation necessary to teach psychology at the community college level.
-The research concentration (42 s.h.) focuses on courses for those who wish to conduct research or prepare for doctoral training.
+Students can opt for on or off campus instruction.
+The research concentration (30 s.h.) focuses on courses for those who wish to conduct research or prepare for doctoral training.
 The industrial/organizational concentration (45 s.h.) is designed for students wishing to apply psychological expertise to situations involving human resources in organizations.